nedduc/Cookout-Brand-Awareness/README.md

 - Adding more new products and new recipe ideas.
 Once the user signs up for the recipe book, they are not a cold call anymore and can be contacted with new products and more recipe ideas.
+- Links can be added to 'Where to Buy' page on logo's to take user directly to purchse page for product.

 ## Testing